91juhwang/elixir-udemy/README.md

 * `iex -S mix` inside the directory where mix.exs is there to compile and run iex

+* Update `defp deps` block to update dependencies just like Gemfile

+* Run `mix deps.get` to install the dependecies

 ## Pattern Matching

 * Pattern Matching is Elixir's way for assigning a variable.